jkirkwin/gifgen/README.txt

     This software makes up the project deliverable for SENG475: Advanced Programming Techniques for Robust, Efficient Computing at UVic.

-    The chosen project is an image-sequence -> animated GIF converter.
+    The chosen project is a command-line application which converts sequences of still images into animated GIFs.
 The converter takes as input a sequence of PNG or JPEG images and optional frame-rate information and generates as output an animated GIF containing palettized versions of each of the input frames.

-    GIF supports only an 8-bit color space, so images that use more than 256 unique colors must be quantized in some manner to decrease their color space to the appropriate size.
-This is done using a slightly modified version of the classical Median Cut algorithm as presented by Burger and Burge in Princeipals of Digital Image Processing:
-    Core Algorithms.
-The process of generating a palette of 256 or fewer colors for an image and quantizing it to use only those colors is referred to hereafter and in the code as "palettization".
+    GIF supports only an 8-bit color space, so images that use more than 256 unique colors must be quantized in some manner to decrease their color variety.
+This is done using a slightly modified version of the classical Median Cut algorithm, as presented by Burger and Burge in Principals of Digital Image Processing: Core Algorithms.
+The process of generating a palette of 256 or fewer colors for an image and quantizing the image pixels to use only those colors is referred to hereafter and in the code as "palettization".

-    Once a palette has been generated, each image is re-encoded as a sequence of indices into the color palette, and is then encoded using LZW compression.
-    The LZW algorithm prescribed by the GIF specification is slightly modified to include clear and end-of-stream markers, and includes variable size codes to save space.
+    Once a palette has been generated, each image is re-encoded as a sequence of indices into the list of colors which form that color palette.
+Then, the sequence of indices is encoded using LZW compression.
+The LZW algorithm prescribed by the GIF specification is slightly modified from the orgiginal to include a clear code, and end-of-stream marker, and variable size code words.

-    Each frame is palettized, encoded using LZW, and inserted into a formatted GIF-compliant data stream.
+    Each input frame is palettized, encoded using LZW, and inserted into a formatted GIF-compliant data stream.
 Other information can also be embedded in this data stream, including animation directives.
-The software supports a custom timing delay value; this value is measured in hundreths of a second and will cause a GIF-compliant image viewer to pause on each frame for that period of time.
+The software supports a custom timing delay value; this value is measured in hundreths of a second and will cause a GIF-compliant image viewer to pause on each frame for the specified period of time before loading the next one.
 This effectively allows the user to specify a frame-rate for multi-frame GIF animations.

+DISPLAY SOFTWARE.

+    Different image viewing programs can display GIF files, but they do not all behave the same way.
+Notably, the Unix display tool and ffplay (from the ffmpeg toolsuite) do not conform strictly to the GIF89a standard's specifications on animation and do not properly support the ubiquitous NETSCAPE2.0 control extension which specifies looping behaviour.
+As such, it is recommended that these tools should not be used to view the resulting GIFs.
+An up-to-date web browser is a safer choice.

 DEPENDENCIES.
     To build and run this software, the following libraries are required: